ishulsu/Deep-Learning-for-Frog-Eggs-Quantification/custom stardist second edition/readMe.txt

-Final version of a custom stardist model we created during July.
+Final version of a custom Stardist model we created during July.